marketlandscape/marketlandscape.github.io/method/index.md

 ## Cycle-first construction

 Index construction is anchored in market cycle structure.
-Cycle identification takes precedence over short-term volatility, local price patterns, or isolated events.
+Cycle identification takes precedence over short-term volatility, local price patterns or isolated events.
 In crypto markets, cycle phase has consistently carried more durable information than high-frequency price behavior.
 Historical price behavior is used as an empirical reference set.
-Liquidity and monetary aggregates such as global M2 are included to assess cycle strength and persistence, allowing the index to reflect meaningful structural shifts.
+Liquidity and monetary aggregates such as global M2 are included to assess cycle phases, allowing the index to reflect meaningful shifts.
 The scale also embeds forward-looking ranges that reflect what is possible under comparable market conditions.

 ## Risk–reward asymmetries

 Different regions of the scale imply structurally different risk–reward asymmetries.
 Early-cycle positioning has historically compressed downside while expanding optionality; late-cycle positioning tends to narrow upside while increasing fragility.
-The index makes these asymmetries visible without prescribing actions.
+The index makes these asymmetries visible.

 ## Interpretation and use

 The practical role of the scale is decision framing rather than decision execution.
-By anchoring interpretation in cycle context, it helps reduce common contextual errors — such as over-commitment during extended conditions or under-exposure during recovery phases — and supports more consistent reasoning across market phases.
+By anchoring interpretation in cycle context, it helps reduce common contextual errors — such as over-commitment during extended conditions or under-exposure during recovery phases — and supports more consistent reasoning.